-We noted certain matters that we reported to management of Village of Oak Park, Illinois in a separate letter dated October 10, 2011.
-The Village's written responses to the findings identified in our audit have not been subjected to the auditing procedures applied in the audit of the financial statements and accordingly, we express no opinion on thereon.
+We noted certain matters that we reported to management of Village of Oak Park, Illinois in a separate letter dated June 18, 2012.

+The Village of Oak Park, Illinois' written responses to the findings identified in our audit have not been subjected to the auditing procedures applied in the audit of the financial statements and accordingly, we express no opinion on thereon.

 This report is intended solely for the information and use of the Board of Trustees, management, and federal awarding agencies and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.
-Sikish (P Aurora, Illinois October 10, 2011